Sikate tamaa//Said Ahmed Mohamed

 how to perform and how they must act to tempt,

-to please young lovers, new husbands for awhile
+to please young lovers,

 on their wedding nights how they must tease and beguile.